A webui/sync program to change your wallpapers.

 A web UI and synchronization program to change your wallpapers.

-(Well, rsync is simpler and better!
-Anyway, it was fun to program DynamicWallpaper myself.)
+(Yes, rsync is simpler and better.
+Anyway, it was fun to program DynamicWallpaper.)

-The client/sync should be run at intervals to keep the local images in sync with the server.
-Then, use any wallpaper program (such as feh) to set your wallpaper from the local collection.
+The client sync tool should be run at intervals to keep local images in sync with the server.
+Then use any wallpaper program (such as feh) to set your wallpaper from the local collection.

 Simply Put

-• You upload images to the web UI (you can delete them too).
+• Upload images through the web UI.
+You can delete them too.

-• You run the client component, and images from the web UI server will be synced to your local directory.
+• Run the client.
+Images from the server are synced to a local directory.

-• Then, use your favorite wallpaper program to select a random image from your locally synced directory.
+• Use your favorite wallpaper tool to pick a random image from that local directory.

 • Learning opportunity.

-• Allows multiple computers and friends to share the same collection of wallpapers.
+• Lets multiple computers and friends share the same wallpaper collection.

 Tip

-For a non-Docker installation, the user should follow the standard Rust building procedure inside of the server directory.
+For a non-Docker installation, follow the standard Rust build workflow inside the server directory.
 Click here for more information.

 Requirements